 Find out more with our Cycle to Work scheme FAQs

 Don’t have a bike?
 You can hire one!
-BTN Bikeshare is a bike hire scheme with 450 bikes available from 50 hubs across the city.
-We have two solar-powered bike hubs on campus – at the Sports Centre and York House.
+BTN Bikeshare are a bike hire scheme with 780 bikes available from 80 hubs across the city.
+We have two solar-powered bike hubs on campus – at the Sports Centre and Bramber House, and there are two more close by in Stanmer Park.

 Cycle Training Courses